John Hope, Lord Hope: Life

 Lord Hope died at home, 20 Moray Place, Edinburgh, on 14 June 1858. from a sudden attack of paralysis, and was buried at Ormiston, near Tranent.

 In comparing the English with the Scottish bar, Cockburn makes the following allusion to Hope's style of advocacy at the bar: "I heard no voice strained, and did not see a drop of sweat at the bar in these eight days.
 Our high-pressure dean screams and gesticulates and perspires more in any forenoon than the whole bar of England (I say nothing of Ireland) in a reign" (Memorials of his Time, i.114).
 Sir Walter Scott had a very high opinion of him (Lockhart, Life of Scott, 1845, p.
 587).

 Family

 In August 1825 he married Jessie Scott Irving, daughter of Thomas Irving of Shetland, by whom he had several children.
 His widow survived him, and died in Royal Terrace, Edinburgh, on 26 January 1872, aged 79.
 His only daughter, Charlotte, died in Malta, 3 November 1853, aged 24.
 She was buried in Floriana and her grave is still visible at the Msida Bastion Historic Garden.

 Artistic recognition

 There was a portrait of him by Colvin Smith, R.S.A., made when he was Dean of Faculty, in the National Gallery of Scotland (Catalogue No. 67).
 There were also portraits of Hope in the Parliament House and in the Scottish National Portrait Gallery.

+In popular culture

+Hope was portrayed by David McKail in the Granada Television series Lady Killers, in an episode depicting the trial of Madeleine Smith.